 - The ESA is a fully-funded turn-key solution that delivers guaranteed savings over the term of the contract.

 - Ecosave funds and maintains ownership of all the equipment installed and commissioned.
 Given the focus is on delivering energy savings, Ecosave reserves the right to change the equipment or solution.
-This allows Ecosave the opportunity to provide the client the best possible solutions and incorporate the latest in energy conservation technology.
+This allows Ecosave the opportunity to provide the client with the best possible solutions and incorporate the latest in energy conservation technology.

 - The energy savings and cost savings achieved under the ESA are typically greater than the client’s current utility and maintenance expenditure, which means the service fees are funded from the energy savings directly from the operational budget (i.e. cash-flow positive).